 Always try to negotiate terms with vendors and clients.
 For it, the company’s terms and conditions are very handy.
 Many new businesses do not realize how important is company terms and conditions.
 If a client delays payment, it can affect the cashflow heavily since many fixed cost is also associated with the business.

-Some start-ups launch products before their time and either market or related technology is not there yet.
+Some start-ups launch products before their time and either market or related technology are not there yet.
 The key factor is to always ask questions to yourself with competitor benchmark and with a common-sense whether the product will work in the current market or have the potential to general cash inflows.

 By the way: If you’re interested in rather join a growing start-up than building your own company, make sure to check out our website services.
 We help start-ups raising funds, financial planning, consultancy, and virtual assistance.